paulmillr/noble-secp256k1/README.md

 [secp256k1](https://www.secg.org/sec2-v2.pdf), an elliptic curve that could be used for assymetric encryption, ECDH key agreement protocol and deterministic ECDSA signature scheme from RFC 6939.

 Algorithmically resistant to timing attacks.
 Tested against thousands of vectors from tiny-secp256k1.
+Faster than indutny/elliptic, ecdsa.js and sjcl.

 ### This library belongs to *noble* crypto